-Last Sunday morning November 3, 2013 mine was a Dickensian position, the best seat in town, the worst seat in town, riding aboard the broadcast wing of the lead men’s motorcycle giving commentary for ESPN2 coverage of the 43rd ING New York City Marathon on a raw, windblown day.
+Last Sunday morning November 3, 2013, mine was a Dickensian position, the best seat in town, the worst seat in town.
+I was riding aboard the broadcast wing of the lead men’s motorcycle giving commentary for ESPN2 coverage of the 43rd ING New York City Marathon on a raw, windblown day.
 From that isolated outpost I had an unobstructed view of the entire race.

 With my trusty I-Phone in hand I captured the following pics between TV reports.
 So here is what the men’s race looked like up-close and personal.

 Peter Kirui leads a 5:27 opening mile to the crest of the Verrazano Narrows Bridge.
 Joining in the middle is 2009 champion Meb Keflezighi and 2011 course record setter Geoffrey Mutai (in red) as they carve out a 4:40 second mile down onto Brooklyn’s Fourth Avenue.
 All the while the scourge of a north wind whips at their singlets at the left front shoulder, flags stiff from the northwest on the north running course.
 My moto driver Sean Ricci has heated pants and jacket.
 Smart fellow.